Read time: 3 mins

 Some people are motivated by the desire to be on the leading edge of scientific or technological advances.
 They may take less pay to work for a startup if they believe in its future and the work it has to offer.

 A salary (or wage) is a fixed amount paid in exchange for an employee’s services.
-Ontario Employment Standards legislation entitles most employees to receive a “minimum wage” in exchange for the work they complete for a company.
+Each province has legislation which entitles most employees to receive a “minimum wage” in exchange for the work they complete for a company.
+You can find this information within Employee Standards Act (ESA) for your province.

 For full-time employees, salary is generally described in annual, monthly, bi-weekly or weekly amounts.
 For part-time employees, it is generally described as an hourly amount.